Page interactivity

 Examples of Exatom embedded on websites

-Fast-loading tags worldwide By utilising a Content Delivery Network (CDN), we significantly enhance the performance and reliability of our services.
-The CDN acts as a distributed server network that caches and hosts our tag content, ensuring it is easily accessible to visitors worldwide.
-When a browser requests our tags, the CDN automatically selects the server closest to their location and delivers the cached content from that server.
-As a result, visitors experience fast response times and minimal latency, regardless of their geographical location.
+Fast-loading tags worldwide By using a Content Delivery Network (CDN), we greatly improve the performance and dependability of our services.
+The CDN functions as a distributed network of servers that caches and hosts our tag content, making it easily accessible to visitors worldwide.
+When a browser requests our tags, the CDN automatically chooses the server closest to their location and delivers the cached content from that server.
+As a result, visitors experience quick response times and minimal latency, regardless of their geographical location.

-Tag caching It's crucial to ensure that the Exatom scripts load and execute quickly, even if they are loaded asynchronously.
-To achieve this, we additionally use the in-browser cache (one hour).
-This means that consecutive loads of our tags will be cached and do not require the browsers to re-download the tags from the Exatom CDN.
-After the in-browser cache expires, our tags are once loaded again from the CDN and cached again to ensure fast loading.
+Tag caching It is essential to ensure that the Exatom scripts load and execute swiftly, even when loaded asynchronously.
+To accomplish this, we also rely on the in-browser cache (lasting one hour).
+This guarantees that subsequent loads of our tags are cached and do not necessitate the browsers re-downloading the tags from the Exatom CDN.
+Once the in-browser cache expires, our tags are loaded again from the CDN and cached again to maintain quick loading times.

-Tag size Our main tag event.js is only ~30kb gzipped.
-By keeping the size of our scripts small, we minimise the time it takes for the browser to download and process it, resulting in faster loading times and improved user experience.
+Tag size Our main tag, event.js, is only about 30KB gzipped.
+By keeping our scripts small, we reduce the time browsers need to download and process them, leading to faster load times and a better user experience.

 When everything is loaded, it's vital that visitors can start as-soon-as-possible with their journey on your website.
 The only thing left for Exatom is to begin identifying forms and user interactions on those.